 That’s why these specific strategies are even more important for media to be able to add to the peacebuilding process.
 Some of these strategies can be implemented autonomously, and some will require foreign assistance.

-The UN Radio is frequently used in peace operations, for example.
-In many of their 71 peace operations, does the UN broadcast through local stations or create its own one.
-Ideally, local capacities are fostered so that they can sustain themselves.
+For example, the UN Radio is frequently used in peace operations.
+In many of their 71 peace operations, the UN broadcast through local stations or create its own one.
+Ideally, local capacities are fostered so that local communities can sustain themselves.

 Another example is Radio Dabanga.
 The Sudanese radio station offers English and Arabic news researched partly by locals for Sudanese people themselves.
 Radio Dabanga was forced to leave Sudan to ensure the safety of everyone involved in the radio station.
 With the help of Free Press Unlimited, they settled down in Amsterdam and started operating from there.
 The station provides regular news to people in Sudan (one hour every day) through shortwave radio.
 Radio Dabanga reports on health issues, various programmes and other daily information.
 The station also has a website that is accessible in both Arabic and English.

 Social media platforms are often propaganda tools used by a small group of elite during a conflict.
 If it is possible to access them without restrictions, the population can redefine the role that social media plays for them by sharing their own stories, and adding to the peacebuilding process.